KevinBian107/Kaiwen-Wiki/docs/articles/mathamatics/optimization.md

 To recap, we derived our descent direction $\vec v$ based on what we wnat to satisfy taylor theory such that $f(\vec x + \mu \vec v) - f(\vec x) \leq 0$.
 We have shown that there is a intuitive, but theoritical reason behind each step of why we are doing gradient descent.

 ### Local Convexity $\rightarrow$ Calculus Optimization
 From a different perspective, we can look at GD as doing a local descent.
-To be more specific, we assume that at each step, the **Armijo condition** is hold, then we have a local convex shape.
+To be more specific, we assume that at each step, the **Armijo condition** (did not cover in this article, but the idea is essentially creating sort of a checker to gurantee local convexity before making the moves) is hold, then we have a local convex shape.
 In full Taylor expansion to the second degree, it cna be expressed as:

 $$
 f(z) = f(x^{(t)}) + \nabla f(x^{(t)})^T (z - x^{(t)}) + \frac{1}{2} (z - x^{(t)}) \nabla^2 f(z)^T (z - x^{(t)})